Witzko/GameOfLife/Readme.md

 [//]: # (5.
 The difference between "normal" non-blocking communication and Alltoall neighbor comm.)

 1. The speedup of the larger grid size version ($10240^2$) is close to the linear speedup.
 This shows that the both the implementation as well as the 9-stencil grid setup seems to be a structure that is parallelizable in an optimal way.
+The code can be optimized for sure, which can result in an almost linear speedup for large matrizes.
 2. The parallel efficiency for the larger grid sizes ($10240^2$) of approximately 80%, which is what the speedup also shows, is optimal.
 3. By looking at the speedup and parallel efficiency plots with the different grid sizes of $1024^2$ and $10240^2$,